autowarefoundation/autoware.core/common/autoware_node/README.md

 ### De-registration

-If _autoware_node_ receives a request to it's _AutowareControlCenterDeregister_ service.
+If _autoware_node_ receives a request to it's _ControlCenterDeregister_ service.
 It will disable the flag _registered_ and it will startup timer which control registration client.

 ### Error state